AdobeDocs/experience-manager-65.en/help/forms/developing/converting-file-formats-pdf.md

   <tr>
    <td><p>Additional application-specific dialog box instructions </p></td>
    <td><p>Specifies overrides and additions to application-specific dialog box instructions.
 The section presents an example of such information. </p><p>The file that contains this information is appmon.<i>`[appname]`</i>.addition.<i>`[locale]`</i>.xml.
 An example is appmon.addition.en_US.xml.</p></td>
    <td><p>Files of this type can be created and modified using an XML editing application.
-(See <a href="converting-file-formats-pdf.md#creating-or-modifying-an-additional-dialog-xml-file-for-a-native-application">Creating or modifying an additional dialog XML file for a native application</a>.) </p><p><strong>Important</strong>: You must create additional application-specific dialog box instructions for each native application your server will support. </p></td>
+(See <a href="converting-file-formats-pdf.md#creating-or-modifying-an-additional-dialog-xml-file-for-a-native-application">Creating or modifying an additional dialog XML file for a native application</a>.) </p><p><strong>Important</strong>: Create additional application-specific dialog box instructions for each native application your server will support. </p></td>
   </tr>
  </tbody>
 </table>